kucherenko-artur/Artur-Kucherenko-QA/README.md

 - DevTools-based debugging and request inspection
 - UI / UX defect analysis and reporting
 - Clear documentation with reproducible steps and evidence

+## 🎯 Key Strength

+Strong focus on reproducibility, clarity, and structured defect communication — ensuring that every issue can be reliably reproduced and understood by developers.

 ## 🧪 Artur Kucherenko — QA Portfolio